duncanmwanik/cake_rotating_stand_firmware/README.md

 ##  Changing Speed
 The potentiometer is used to change the speed of rotation by sending PWM signals to the motor driver.
 The lowest potentiometer value 0 (PWM 0) will stop the motor and the highest value 4095 (PWM 255) will run the motor at full speed of around 6 RPM.

+You can check the amount of current used by the motor in the serial monitor.

 </br>

 The device(s) can be debugged by connecting it to a computer and retriving the necessary information via the serial monitor.